zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_sql_init - section for function load_sql_init is expected to be load sql in /group/group_list.php
     \-- load_sql_by_ids - section for function load_sql_by_ids is expected to be load sql in /group/group_list.php
     \-- del - section for function del is expected to be del in /group/group_list.php
-    \-- add_by_key - section for function add_by_key not yet defined that it should be add in /group/group_list.php
     \-- add - section for function add not yet defined that it should be add in /group/group_list.php
     \-- get_by_val_with_one_phr_each - section for function get_by_val_with_one_phr_each is expected to be set and get i n /group/group_list.php